-Now, the best thing about video is that it encompasses elements from all of these styles of learning in a single online tool!
+Now, the best thing about an eLearning video is that it encompasses elements from all of these styles of learning in a single format.
 This makes video one of the most engaging eLearning tools available.

 But there’s more!
-Check out these 5 reasons why video in eLearning is a valuable addition to your eLearning course.
+Check out these 5 reasons why video in eLearning is a valuable addition to your training courses.

 An age-old challenge faced by most instructional designers is learner engagement.
-Sure, eLearning is a real win for busy employees, because it offers the freedom to learn on the go, from anywhere, anytime.
+Sure, eLearning is a real win for busy employees, because it offers the freedom to learn on the go, from anywhere, at any time.
 But eLearning can be a lonely journey, relying largely on self-motivation and discipline.

 Added to this is an endless reel of distractions every time an internet browser is opened.
 So it becomes easy for a learner to click away from the LMS and lose focus of the course content (surely even you have done a sneak peek on Facebook from time to time?).